abrar2030/FinFlow/README.md

 This script will:
 1. Run all tests across backend services
 2. Run frontend tests
+3. Run mobile frontend tests
-3. Generate individual coverage reports
+4. Generate individual coverage reports
-4. Merge them into a combined report
+5. Merge them into a combined report
-5. Output the report to the `coverage-reports/combined` directory
+6. Output the report to the `coverage-reports/combined` directory

 You can view the HTML coverage report by opening `coverage-reports/combined/index.html` in your browser.